2U1/Qwen2-VL-Finetune/README.md

 ## Update

+- [2025/08/21] Add option for using 2-layer mlp for classification.
+- [2025/08/21] Add option for unfreeze only few layers for llm and vision tower.
 - [2025/08/08] 🔥Monkey patch Qwen2.5-VL's window attention and forward for using less memory and speedups.
 - [2025/07/25] Updated Classification training script for experimental feature.
 - [2025/05/29] 🔥Supports GRPO training.